August 17, 2017 / Esther Choy

 “You have five seconds at the beginning of the commercial to convey this,” says Marc.
 But does that mean the character should get straight to the point and say, “Boy, I feel worried about life insurance”?
 Of course not!
 Much better, says Marc, to have a woman look at her financial planning spreadsheet and grab her head.
 Or have a father look out the window at his kids playing, and instead of looking happy, he’s grimacing.

-Lack of subtlety is just one of the pitfalls Marc has learned to help companies avoid as a marketing consultant.
+Lack of subtlety is just one of the pitfalls for storytelling in marketing.
+Marc has learned to help companies avoid as a marketing consultant.
 Here are four others he notices as he advises companies on marketing their products.

 1. They Focus on Features, Not Benefits